-The National Picture
+National Picture:

-There are 5.8 million Carers in the UK according to the most recent Census 2021.
+There are 5.8 million Carers in the UK according to the most recent Census 2021, with 120,000 being Young Carers under the age of 18.
 This equates to around 9% of the population who are providing unpaid care.
 However, Carers UK research estimates that the number of people providing unpaid care could be as high as 10.6 million with a further 12,000 people becoming Carers every day.
 (Carers UK, 2022).
-Carers Trust (2023) suggest there are 1 million Young Carers, under the age of 18, in the UK.
-Carers in the United Kingdom are estimated to save the government £184.3 billion per year or over £500 million per day which is equivalent to a second NHS (Petrillo, Zhang & Bennett, 2024).

-The cost of living crisis has caused increasing pressure on Carers finances.

-28% of Carers have cut back on essentials such as food or heating, whilst 61% are worried about living costs and managing in the future and 60% have cut back on seeing family and friends.
+Carers in the UK are estimated to save the government £183.4 billion per year or over £500 million per day, which is equivalent to a second NHS (Petrillo, Zhang & Bennett, 2024).
+The cost of living crisis has caused increasing pressure on Carers finances with the latest Carers UK research indicating that 28% of Carers have cut back on essentials such as food or heating, 61% are worried about living costs and managing in the future, with 60% having cut back on seeing family and friends.

-(Carers UK, 2024)

 Over half of Carers said that their financial situation is negatively impacting their mental health (Carers UK, 2024).

 One in seven people in the workplace are also unpaid Carers.
 (Carers UK, 2019).
 Within the NHS, this increases to one in three employees also providing unpaid care.
 (NHS Staff Survey, 2022).

-50,000 children and young people spend at least 50 hours a week providing care with an estimated two Young Carers in every classroom in the UK.
+50,000 children and young people spend at least 50 hours a week providing care.
+Carers Trust estimate that there are two Young Carers in every classroom in the UK.
+(Carers Trust, 2024)

-Without the continued support of Carers, the health and social care services would face further formidable challenges.
+Without the continued support of Carers, the health and social care services, which already faces significant demand challenges, would face further formidable challenges.
 Supporting Carers enables hundreds of thousands of people to be cared for in their own homes with a reduced pressure on the NHS.
+Providing timely support to people and their Carers helps prevent crisis and reduces the burden on the existing system.